rexebin/pinto-ui/src/app/data-table/data-table.service.md

 Each entity has its own sort and pagination behaviors.
 This service is to keep track of them all.

+## Init

+Data table component will be the root injector of this serve.

+Data Table has to call init to assign an entity name to the service.

 ## Sort

 1. sortBy: property name of entity used to sort the data